Hecker5556/blackbox_api/README.md

-getagents - prints out a list of trending agents setagent - prompts to set agent for use with the bot removeagent - removes the currently used agent
+getagents - prints out a list of trending agents setagent - prompts to set agent for use with the bot removeagent - removes the currently used agent upload - upload something from a path or a url

 In python
 ```python